MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 # Creating and Using Your AngelList Profile

+[AngelList](https://angel.co) is a social networking site for startups and job seekers.
+As with LinkedIn, you'll be able to browse companies and they'll be able to take a look at your qualifications.
+The key differences between LinkedIn and AngelList are 1) AngelList is exclusively tech companies, and 2) you can easily apply to jobs directly through AngelList.
+More on the second point later.

+### Elements of Your AngelList

+The Work Experience, Education, and Projects sections of AngelList can be directly copied over from your LinkedIn profile.
+Be sure to include screenshots of your projects in your AngelList profile -- GIF screenshots are especially cool.
+You can use the same profile picture you do in your LinkedIn.

+**Mini-Resume**

+This is a short description of who you are.
+Mention that you're a software developer.
+Additionally, you can include the tools you're best at learning, what kind of company you're on the market for, and/or some personal details.
+Examples:

+**What I Do**

+The "What I Do" section is almost an extension of your mini-resume.
+It's your chance to elaborate (briefly) on your qualifications and interests.
+You can include what you like about coding in general, the kinds of projects you like to work on, the tools you prefer to use, and/or other technical interests you have.
+Examples:

+**Achievements**

+AngelList asks you to describe "your greatest achievement".
+Of course, they mean your greatest code-related achievement(s).
+Some people use this space to give an overview of every project they've done.
+Others describe their largest/best project in depth.
+Either is fine.
+Write in complete sentences and focus on the projects that showcase your most marketable skills (Ruby on Rails, Javascript, and/or React, as well as anything else you've picked up since a/A that you're proud of).
+Examples:

+**Skills**

+On AngelList, your skill list should only include technical skills -- languages, libraries, frameworks, etc.  Don't include non-technical skills such as spoken/written languages, soft skills, etc.  Additionally, AngelList asks you to rate your proficiency with each skill.
+Choose "Advanced" for any skills you learned and practiced regularly at App Academy.
+Use your best judgment for other skills you may have picked up elsewhere.

+**Services**

+This section isn't necessary to fill out when you're looking for full-time work.
+It's generally for folks who are offering specific kinds of on-demand work.

+**What I'm Looking For**

+Of course you want to say here that you're in search of a full-time software development role, but try to make it a little less generic than that.
+Are you seeking a company that has a positive social impact?
+Are you looking for somewhere that will allow you to work with data analysis?
+Whatever it is, say it here.
+Examples:

+**Locations**

+Include anywhere you're willing to work.
+Don't include a location unless you'd seriously consider taking a job there.

+**Markets**

+This isn't strictly necessary to fill out, especially as a newcomer to the field, but it's nice to have.
+"Markets" includes things like social media, educational technology, biotechnology, etc.

 ### Examples of Great AngelList Profiles

 - [Noah Wiener, App Academy August 2015](https://angel.co/noah-wiener)